RHarryH/avispa-ecm/README.md

 ### Syntax

+Expressions work in two context.
+The outer context contains any symbols that are not a function or are not withing the function.
+Whenever the parser enters the function, it enters into inner, function context where all the rules below apply.
+In the outer context you can type any characters you want, and they will remain unchanged after the parsing.

+The only exception is a dollar sign followed by a letter, because this is interpreted as function name.
+To use dollar sign before the letter use backslash before the dollar sign: `This is \$notAFunction`.

+Examples:

+- `Regular text $value('Function context.' + 'concatenation is required') regular text`
+- `Dollar $ is allowed except this: \$case`

 #### Constants

-Text in single quotes represents a constant string: `'This is string'`
+Text in single quotes represents a constant string: `'This is string'`.
+To use apostrophe inside the text use backslash as escape character: `'I\'m the string'`.

 #### Operators

 Currently, only concatenation operator is supported, and it is represented by plus symbol `+`.
 It is used to concatenate constants and functions results into single string.
 Example:
-`'Concatenation' + 'Test'` will result in `Concatenation Test` string.
+`'Concatenation ' + 'Test'` will result in `Concatenation Test` string.

 #### Functions